mafintosh/ansi-diff/README.md

 #### `var changes = diff.update(buffer)`

 Update the buffer and return the diff between this and the previous one.
-The diff is returned in ANSI so you can write it out to the terminal.
+The diff is returned in ANSI as a buffer so you can write it out to the terminal.

 #### `diff.resize([options])`